 We create an energy concept.
 The electrical supply is provided by reliable renewable energies such as photovoltaic and hydroelectric power.

 A fence – mostly made of spiny hedge plants – secures the Orangutan Haven.
 In addition, security guards monitor the area.
-For them, we build a guardhouse and install surveillance cameras.
+For them, we built a guardhouse and install surveillance cameras.

 A total of four separate toilet units and seven toilets integrated into buildings will be built.
 In the first phase, the construction of a central toilet unit and the toilets integrated into the restaurant and the eco-farming building are planned.